geovedi/book-notes/2016/chaos-monkeys.notes.md

   - The continuous reminders of the cost of failure and the discipline required to prevent decay.
   - A comparison to the United States' Fourth of July celebration, reflecting a constant sense of urgency.
 - Shift from Naivety to Complex Reality:
-  - The narrator's initial adoption of Facebook's values and their later realization of the company's complexity.
+  - Antonio's initial adoption of Facebook's values and their later realization of the company's complexity.
   - The contrast between the simplified version of Facebook's reality and the intricate truth.

 ### The Barbaric Yawn